nhayward/book-light-editorial/pages/07.blog/light-up-voices/item.md

 ## Let’s spotlight marginalized authors! {.center}

-Enter now to receive a free Light Up Voices package, this offer is open **only** to members of marginalized communities.
+Enter now to receive a free Light Up Voices package, this offer is open **only** to members of marginalized communities. {.center}

 ![Light Up Voices](LightUpVoices.png?cropResize=700,700){.center}